-Headaches, sleeplessness, lack of appetite or overeating, poor motivation, loss of interest in previously loved or enjoyed activities.
+May include headaches, sleeplessness, lack of appetite or overeating, poor motivation, loss of interest in previously loved / enjoyed activities.

 What can help

 Grief uses a lot of energy so make sure you restore that energy with:

 - " A healthy diet

 - " Regular exercise

 - " Lots of sleep

 - " Doing things that you enjoy.